-    The tsabouna, usually in concert with the toubaki, a handcrafted drum, is played today at small family pig slaughtering festivals, (Xirosfagia), weddings, baptisms and at celebrations of saint’s names days in family-owned chapels, (Panigiria), spread across Mykonos.
+The tsabouna, usually in concert with the toubaki, a handcrafted drum, is played today at small family pig slaughtering festivals, (Xirosfagia), weddings, baptisms, and at celebrations of saint’s names days in family-owned chapels (Panigiria) all across Mykonos.

-Koukas, a lifelong resident of Mykonos, was raised as a farmer and eventually became a construction contractor as the island began to grow as a destination for tourism and development boomed.
+Koukas, a lifelong resident of Mykonos, was raised as a farmer and eventually became a construction contractor as the island began to grow into a destination for tourism and development boomed.

 As a youngster, he first expressed interest in the tsabouna thanks to a family tradition of tsambouna and toubaki players on the rocky isle.